Bristol and Gloucester Railway: Great Western Railway at Bristol

 In 1835 the Great Western Railway was incorporated, to build a trunk railway from London to Bristol.
 The engineer was Isambard Kingdom Brunel and the line was to be built on the broad gauge and it would use locomotive power.
 The line was opened progressively, but the portion in Bristol was opened on 31 August 1840, and the line opened throughout from London to Bristol on 30 June 1841.

 Birmingham and Gloucester Railway

 In the 1836 session of Parliament, interests in Birmingham were promoting the Birmingham and Gloucester Railway; if they could reach Gloucester, then waterborne transport from there to Bristol would give a connection between the two great cities, also giving access to the transatlantic shipping trade at Bristol.
-It obtained its authorising Act of Parliament on 22 April 1836.
+It obtained its authorising act of Parliament, the Birmingham and Gloucester Railway Act 1836 (6 & 7 Will.
+4. c. xiv), on 22 April.

 Cheltenham and Great Western Union Railway

-Even before the Great Western Railway had been authorised, people in Cheltenham had determined to promote a line from Cheltenham through Gloucester and Stroud to join the planned Great Western Railway near Swindon; accordingly they submitted a Bill for the Cheltenham and Great Western Union Railway in the 1836 session of Parliament.
-It was passed on 21 June 1836.
+Even before the Great Western Railway had been authorised, people in Cheltenham had determined to promote a line from Cheltenham through Gloucester and Stroud to join the planned Great Western Railway near Swindon; accordingly they submitted a bill for the Cheltenham and Great Western Union Railway in the 1836 session of Parliament.
+It was passed as the Cheltenham and Great Western Union Railway Act 1836 (6 & 7 Will.
+4. c. lxxvii) on 21 June 1836.